spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 Go to [AWS home page](https://aws.amazon.com) and follow the [page to create and activate a AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account).

-When you create an account, we recommend to create another user to execute everyday tasks and give to that user sufficient rights to create the cluster, avoiding to use the root user credentials to perform it.
+When you create an account, we recommend creating another user to execute everyday tasks and give to that user sufficient rights to create the cluster, avoiding to use the root user credentials to perform it.

 </Tabs.TabPane>
 <Tabs.TabPane tab="Azure" key="terraform-azure-account">

 Go to [Azure home page](https://azure.microsoft.com/free) and follow the [page to create an Azure account](https://learn.microsoft.com/en-us/training/modules/create-an-azure-account).

-When you create an account, we recommend to create another user to execute everyday tasks and give to that user sufficient rights to create the cluster, avoiding to use the root user credentials to perform it.
+When you create an account, we recommend creating another user to execute everyday tasks and give to that user sufficient rights to create the cluster, avoiding to use the root user credentials to perform it.

 <br />